lavague-ai/LaVague/docs/index.md

 Our web agents take an objective, such as "Print installation steps for Hugging Face's Diffusers library Thought:" and performs the required actions to achieve this goal by leveraging our two core components:

-- A **World Model** to break down an objective, such as "" into instructions for step-by-step web actions
+- A **World Model** to break down an objective into instructions for step-by-step web actions
 - An **Action Engine** which uses to “compile” these instructions into automation code, by leveraging **Selenium** or **Playwright** & execute them

 ## 🚀 Getting Started